GladysAssistant/gladysassistant.com.jekyll/_posts/2019-06-26-first-gladys-4-alpha.md

 Last year, we were stuck on Gladys 3 because of technological choice made at the beginning of the project (6 years ago).

-So I started from a blank page, and with the community we chose new techologies for the future of Gladys.
+So I started from a blank page, and with the community we chose new technologies for the future of Gladys.

 Inside Gladys 4, you'll find: